-The Days Leading Up to Your Interview
+The Days Leading Up To Your Interview[/text_block]

 - Lay out your suit or your clothes that you plan to wear a week ahead of time.
 Try them on and make sure everything looks and fits well.
 Do this so that if you have issues, you can get it taken care of in plenty of time.
-You may need to replace your shirt or belt, etc. If your suit needs to be cleaned or pressed, the day before is not the time to figure this out.
-If you need to have it dry cleaned, handle that at least a week or two before your interview.
+You may need to replace your shirt or belt, tie, etc. If your suit needs to be cleaned or pressed, the day before is not the time to figure this out.
+If you need to have it dry cleaned handle that at least a week or two before your interview.
 Some dry cleaners take up to 5 or 6 days.
 Check it when you get it back and put it back in the plastic until the day before your interview.

 - Do not drink alcohol the night before your interview and have a minimal amount of caffeine the morning of.
 You need to be rested and focused for your interview and getting a good night’s sleep is a major part of that.
 The last thing you want to happen is being hungover the morning that could be the biggest day of your life.
-Also, if you work for another department and you’re scheduled to work the 24 hours prior to your interview, consider taking a vacation day the day before.
+Also, if you work for another department and you’re scheduled to work the 24 hours prior to your interview, consider taking a vacation or PTO day off the day before.
 This is so you can be properly rested and able to take care of these last-minute items without being rushed or stressed.

 - Know where you are required to park and be sure to arrive at least 30 minutes early.
-Know how long it will take to walk from your car to the interview site.
+Know how long it will take to walk from your car to the interview site/room.
 Also, be sure to account for traffic and leave your house accordingly.
-Always check the traffic on your phone and leave extra early if you see accidents or road construction on your route.
+Always check the traffic on your smart phone and leave extra early if you see accidents or road construction on your route.
 I advise to plan for twice the amount of travel time you need…if not more.
 Remember, if you’re early – you’re on time.
 If you’re on time – you’re late.

-Be safe out there!
+Be safe out there,

 P.S.
 If you’d like to continue getting free interview tips and hiring information every month, enter your first name and email below to get started for free.[/text_block]